metadata toggle

 Operator warnings

-The vaccine virus can cause conjunctivitis in man.
+The vaccine virus can cause conjunctivitis in humans.

 Wash and disinfect hands after use.

-When spraying the vaccine, to avoid hay-fever like reactions in some individuals, well fitting masks to appropriate EU standards or better and eye protection to appropriate EU standards must be worn by the operator and staff
+When spraying the vaccine, to avoid hay-fever like reactions in some individuals, personal protective equipment consisting of well-fitting masks to appropriate EU standards or better and eye protection to appropriate EU standards must be worn by the operator and staff.

 Adverse Reactions